Wait List Information

 Do not panic if your name does not appear on the initial list we post for your class.
 For larger classes, there is often room to accommodate everyone but it may take a few days - just continue to go to the class.
 It is more difficult to get into seminars and small enrollment courses.
 Check with our staff to find out if a seminar or small enrollment class is going to open to additional students.

-Note: If enrolled in a seminar, Trial Advocacy, Contract Drafting or Transaction Simulation 1 or 2, you must attend the first class meeting or you will be administratively dropped from the class.
+Note: If enrolled in a seminar, Trial Advocacy, Contract Drafting or a Transaction Simulation course, you must attend the first class meeting or you will be administratively dropped from the class.